tkerby/flipperzero-firmware-wPlugins/README.md

 # FlipperZero_NFC_Comparator
-This is a simple tool to compare a stored NFC card against a physical card using a Flipper Zero device as of the moment it just checks the UID, UID length and protocol but i would like to add support for checking more variables to confirm how similar the NFC cards are.
+This is a simple tool for checking NFC cards using a Flipper Zero device.
+It allows you to compare a stored NFC card against a physical card, checking for UID, UID length, and protocol.
+The tool is designed to help users identify and manage NFC cards, especially those with no distinguishing characteristics.
+The comparator can also compare two digital NFC cards, checking for UID, UID length, protocol, and NFC data.

-I started working on this project as i use blank NFC card with no distinguishing characteristics and needed a way to check what card had been written with what data.
+This tool also offers a finder feature that searches for matches between physical NFC cards and stored digital NFC cards, making it easier to locate specific cards in your collection.
+This can also be used to locate duplicate digital NFC cards that you have saved on your Flipper Zero.
 ## Feedback:
 Any feedback is welcome and would be very much appreciated as it helps me to improve and build upon the project
 - <a href="https://github.com/acegoal07/FlipperZero_NFC_Comparator/issues/new?assignees=acegoal07&labels=enhancement&projects=&template=feature_request.md&title=%5BFEATURE%7D">Feature request</a>